-Beginning Jan.
-1, 2012, all third-party preparers who prepared 50 or more PA corporate tax reports in the prior calendar year are required to electronically file all PA corporate tax reports in subsequent years.
-Once a third-party preparer is subject to this filing mandate, the third-party preparer shall continue to be subject to the mandate regardless of how many PA corporate tax reports he prepares during a calendar year.
+All third party preparers who prepared 11 or more PA corporate tax reports in the prior calendar year are required to electronically file all PA corporate tax reports in subsequent years.
+Once a thirdparty preparer is subject to this filing mandate, the third-party preparer shall continue to be subject to the mandate regardless of how many PA corporate tax reports he prepares during a calendar year.